MagicLu550/MagicLu550/README.md

 If you are Chinese,you can connect me by qq.My qq is 843983728.If not,you can give me advice through issues.

-Now studying at school and working hard for Gaokao.So I have few time to do things about computer.So thanks for understanding.
+Now studying at school and working hard for NCEE.So I have few time to do things about computer.So thanks for understanding.

 Finally,I hope that we can make a good conversation and you will have a good time when we work together.